 To choose art means to turn one’s back on the world, or at least on certain of its distractions.

-Deb and I have spent more time than usual these last few weeks in the cave.
-At Blue Sun Studio, The Cave is where we hang the DO NOT DISTURB sign so we can do our genius work—and concentrate without the distractions of the busy work of our day-to day-tasks.
-In The Cave, we are learning, sharpening, visioning, creating, tweaking.
-We are working ON our business, not so much IN our business.
+I have spent more time than usual these last few weeks in the cave.
+The Cave, otherwise known as my art studio/office is where I hang the DO NOT DISTURB sign so I can do the genius work—and concentrate without the distractions of the busy work of my day-to day-tasks.
+In The Cave, I am learning, sharpening, visioning, creating, tweaking.
+I am working ON the business, not so much IN the business.

 Being an entrepreneur is in large part, a task-oriented business.
 If we are doing well, there are always more things on the to do list than there are minutes in a day.
 If we aren’t doing well, let’s just say, there are STILL more things to do, and maybe even more.
 It’s easy to get caught up in the idea that to GET more, we have to DO more.